on-ramp/api-doc/source/includes/_egress.md

 Field             |   Type      | Description
 ----------------- | ----------- | ---------
-title             | string      | Short string containing merchant's or redemption's name. image             | url         | image to stylized the offer. description       | string      | A text explaining what the user is redeeming.
+title             | string      | Short string containing merchant's or redemption's name. image             | url         | Image to stylize the offer. description       | string      | A text explaining what the user is redeeming.

 ### Billing Details